Norton, Herefordshire: Governance

 Norton is represented in the lowest tier of UK governance by the seven-member Brockhampton Group Parish Council, which also represents the parishes of Brockhampton and Linton.
 As Herefordshire is a unitary authority—no district council between parish and county councils—the parish sends councillors representing the Bromyard Bringsty Ward, to Herefordshire County Council.
-Norton is represented in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+Norton is represented in the UK parliament as part of the North Herefordshire constituency.

-In 1974 Norton became part of the now defunct Malvern Hills District of the county of Hereford and Worcester, instituted under the 1972 Local Government Act.
-Until Brexit, on 31 January 2019, the parish was represented in the European Parliament as part of the West Midlands constituency.
+In 1974 Norton became part of the now defunct Malvern Hills District of the county of Hereford and Worcester, instituted under the Local Government Act 1972.

 Community

 For the 2011 Census Norton recorded a population of '272 usual residents...
 100% lived in 129 household spaces and 0% lived in communal establishments... average (mean) age of residents was 50.8 years'.